BUStools/BUStools.github.io/download.md

 The __bustools__ GitHub repository is [here](https://github.com/BUStools/bustools/).

-Binaries for Linux, Mac and Windows are available at:
+Binaries for Linux, Mac and Windows can be downloaded via the links below:

 <table class="table">
   <thead>